 I start by quantifying what is possible for a perfect client and then adjust it to the person standing in front of me.
 But the short of it is: If you can nail your food day in day out, not miss training sessions, do your cardio when its cardio day and sleep well, you can make quite a change.

-You may lose 20lbs during those 6 weeks like a bodybuilding competitor could but it’s more likely to be around 10lbs for a typical client.
+You may lose 20lbs during those six weeks like a bodybuilding competitor could, but it’s more likely to be around 10lbs for a typical client.

-(I’ve had a 19lb weight loss in one week from one of my clients who started out with THE most appalling diet.
-But this was an exception as she actually lived on Mountain Dew!)
+(I’ve had a 19lb weight loss in one week from one of my clients who started with the appalling diet.
+But this was an exception as she lived on Mountain Dew!)

 It’s critical to keep in mind that it’s not about the pounds you lose but instead about the fat you lose.
-We will aim for fat loss rather that Muscle+ Fat loss.
-1 stone of fat loss looks far superior to 2 stone of Muscle+ Fat loss.
+We will aim for the fat loss rather than muscle+ fat loss.

-To be honest, I initially tried to dissuade her from training with me since I am not a fan of last minute dieters.
+I initially tried to dissuade her from training with me since I am not a fan of last-minute dieters.
 However, she impressed me with her attitude and flexibility.
-We set the goal together to drop 2 dress sizes during the 6 weeks.
-Like I mentioned, I will match your every step!
+We set the goal together to drop two dress sizes during the six weeks.
+As I mentioned, I will match your every step!

 Hannah impressed me with how hard she trained and training hard immediately was necessary.
 If there are time limits I don’t have the luxury to wheedle, beg, enthuse and cajole the effort out of you!
 You need to bring it every day, every session.

-Hannah did cardio 3 days a week as well as her 2-3 weight training sessions with me.
-She bought a treadmill and watches boxsets while she uses it.
+Hannah did cardio three days a week complimenting her 2-3 weight training sessions with me.
+She bought a treadmill and watched boxsets while she uses it.

 Even though I could not fault her for her training, her eating habits needed some improvements.
 She wasn’t as consistent and committed to her food.
 Her job and lack of planning were huge factors there.
 Also, she under ate!

-In 6 weeks Hannah lost 10lbs and dropped 2 dress sizes.
-She realised that if she had managed her diet according to my guidelines, her results could have been even better.
+In 6 weeks Hannah lost 10lbs and dropped two dress sizes.
+She realised that her results could have been even better if she had managed her diet according to my guidelines.
 But, we celebrated the goal we set out to achieve.

-Hannah continued training with me and at the 3 month stage has dropped 25lb; however she looks like she’s dropped much more!
-Her body size and type has simply changed and is still continuing to.
-Most importantly her face looks great still, with not a hint of gaunt!
-All this was possible because it was fat that she lost and not Muscle+ Fat.
+Hannah continued training with me and at the 3-month stage has dropped 25lb; however, she looks like she’s lost much more!
+Her body size and type have changed, and it`s continuing.
+Most importantly, her face looks great still, with not a hint of a gaunt face!

-Wayne sounded very keen about the process even after I explained my methods in detail, but still used the word “hench” frequently during our first session.
-The induction workout went well and we booked him in for his next workout.
+Wayne sounded very keen about the process even after explaining my methods in detail but still used the word “hench” frequently during our first session.
+The induction workout went well, and we booked him in for his next workout.

-Wayne cancelled his next workout the day he was due to train because he was going to give boxing a “go” with a mate.
+Wayne cancelled his next workout the day he was due to train because he would give boxing a “go” with a mate.

-This was a typical case of giving up before you have started and personal trainers are not unaware of this.
-You NEED to stick to some sort of structure and to your goals.
+This was a typical case of giving up before you have started, and personal trainers are not unaware of this.
+You NEED to stick to some structure and your goals.

 Penny was a serious cyclist, extremely fit, but with no experience of training with weights.
 She had read (correctly) that periodisation was a great way to build muscle, stamina and power.